elmar-hinz/Getting-and-Cleaning-Data_Project/README.md

 This document will step through how to process the data to obtain the same results using the run_analysis.R script so the user can replicate the results.
 The basic logic steps used in the R script will also be covered.

+######See CodeBook.md for information on the source data, variables and original context of the data.

 Script preparation and output:
  1. The raw data used in this exercise can be found at the following address; download and extract it to the R working directory. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip